 In Orlando (above), an agreement with the military in October, 1961 allowed jetliners to land at McCoy Air Force base.

-At West Palm Beach, jets used the older facilities at Morrison Field (below) dating from 1936, until the new terminal opened in 1966.
+At West Palm Beach, jets used a facility on Southern Boulevard (below) dating from 1947, until a new jet-age terminal opened in 1966.

 The St. Petersburg/Clearwater airport terminal (below) opened in 1957 and was adequate to handle its limited jet service.